LeonGurin/Competitive-Programming-Practice/judge.alon.kr/עצרת!/README.md

 *output*

-number of ways to arrange them in a row
+number of ways to arrange them in a row.

 ___